Generate Captions Automatically in Premiere Pro With AI: Accurate Subtitles, Faster Workflow

 Pro Tip: While transcribing, avoid making changes in your Premiere sequence to prevent desync issues.

-How To Edit Your Captions in Cutback
+How To Edit Your Captions in Premiere Assistant

 Sentence & Word-Level Editing